Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 State-by-State Cost Variations

 Insurance costs after a DUI vary significantly by state.
-Florida drivers see an average increase of $1,085 annually (47-144% jump), while states like Maine, New Hampshire, and Idaho maintain post-DUI full coverage averages under $3,000 per year.
-Conversely, drivers in North Carolina, Michigan, and California face costs exceeding $6,000 annually.
+States like Maine, New Hampshire, and Idaho maintain post-DUI full coverage averages under $3,000 per year.
+Conversely, drivers in North Carolina, Michigan, and California face costs exceeding $6,000 annually after a DUI conviction.

 Pincher's Pro Tip